Galactic Whirlwind Sasuraiger: Merchandise

 The toy was originally called Batrain when released by Takatoku in Japan.
 The Batrain stickers on the model could be removed to reveal Sasuraiger stickers underneath.

-The Sasuraiger toy was released under the name Fast Track in the Convertors toy line in the U.S.
+The Sasuraiger toy was released under the name First Track in the Convertors toy line in the U.S.

 Video games

 The robots have been featured in Super Robot Wars GC along with Braiger and Baxingar.
 However, unlike its predecessors, none of the enemies from the anime appear in the game.